Rigidity of the saddle connection complex: Extending triangles

 This completes the proof. \endproof

-\begin{definition}[Awning] We call such a line segment $J$ satisfying Condition (iii) in the above lemma an \emph{awning} for~$a$ (with respect to $\J$ and the flow $\varphi^t$).
+\begin{definition}[Awning] An \emph{awning} for~$a$ (with respect to $\J$ and the flow $\varphi^t$) is a visible non-horizontal line segment $J \in \vis(\sigma)$, with one endpoint at $J_0^+ = \imagi h \in Y$ and the other on the real axis (as in Condition~(iii) in the above lemma).
 If $J$ is an awning for $a$, then $\varphi(J)$ maps into a tallest saddle connection $a'$ of $\sigma$, which we shall also refer to as an \emph{awning}. \end{definition}

 Note that any awning $a'$ for $a$ cannot be parallel to $a$, and so $a'\neq a$.
 Furthermore, $a$ and $a'$ must have the same height since $a$ is tallest in $\sigma$.